zigcBenx/githappens/README.md

 ### Flag help
-If you run just `gh` (or whatever alias you set) or `gh --help` you will see all available flags and short explanation.
+If you run just `gh` (or whatever alias you set) or `gh --help` you will see all available flags and a short explanation.

 ## Contributing 🫂